tomrijndorp/vscode-finditfaster/README.md

 This extension exposes two commands:
 1. Search for files and open them.
 Uses a combination of `fzf`, `rg`, and `bat`.
 2. Search within files for text and open them.
 Uses of combination of `fzf`, `rg`, and `bat`.

+This extension has also been tested on remote workspaces (e.g. SSH sessions).

 <hr />